IsusVonBier/Labyrinth/README.md

 # Labyrinth (SDL2)

 This is a Labyrinth game made in C++ using SDL2 library.
+Mazes are generated with "recursive backtracker" algorithm.

 ## Dependencies